tecladocode/web-dev-bootcamp/curriculum/section05/lectures/06_step_4_pixel_perfect_design/README.md

 In terms of starting a design, we need to pick a screen size to work on first.
 Generally, and for most websites, you'll start with a small mobile screen size, and design for that.
 The reason we start with mobile is because nowadays mobile devices are the most popular devices in use in the web.
 Also, designing for a small screen means you must focus on what's most important.
 Enlarging the design and adding detail later is easier than doing it the other way round.

-After you've designed for mobile, then you'd normally increase the size of the design until it doesn't make sense and it benefits from changing.
-That'll happen because designs that work well on mobile don't necessarily work well on desktop, and viceversa.
-At that point, you'd make a new design (which would likely be similar, since it'd be for the same site), but probably with more elements to it and more detail.
+After designing the interface for a mobile display, you then start increasing the screen size until the existing design would benefit from changes.
+A design that works well on mobile won't necessarily work well on desktop, and vice versa.

+For example, perhaps the screen looks very empty once the design is scaled up, and it makes sense to change how the content is organised.

 For this website we'll stick to desktop only.
 We'll tackle mobile later on in the course!